steemit/smt-whitepaper/wp/cbt-whitepaper.md

 - Set_reset_account_operation
 - SBD

+# Incomplete stuff

+The exact economic dynamics of how Steem works is fascinating, rich theoretical ground.
+Explain some of

+What Steem's achieved so far is just the tip of the iceberg.

+- Growth coupling:
+- Stimulus effect:  Increased MC incentivizes more posting / commenting
+- Demand effect:  Increased userbase generates buy pressure for token

+effect is *growth coupling*:  The token and the community "ride each others' coattails."

+Another effect is *oiling the machine*:  Reducing frictional costs

+- Growth coupling:  Token / community "ride each others' coattails."
+- Oiling the machine:  Reduce / eliminate frictional costs.
+- Widening the funnel:  Give low-commitment users (lurkers and those who don't create an account) a way to effectively participate
+- Positive feedback loop

+As the token gains more value, users join the community, and users who view Steem as an investment are happier with their value and less likely to leave (token -> community coupling).
+As users join the community, they buy and earn the token.
+Increased platform adoption is one of the basic fundamentals of a token, and if this fundamental indicator is solid,  reassures people the token's fundamentals are solid causing demand to increase (community -> token coupling).

+Each individual user values his/her contribution according to a certain amount, if he/she is not getting rewarded "enough" then

+Since the "pie" of currency is being divided

+This means the currency is
+intrinsic value for their contributions

+faster than the currency growth.
+The currency gains more value as

+Another effect is *positive feedback*:  The community

+In the technical section of this whitepaper, we'll discuss the details of growth coupling and positive feedback loops.

+The growth of the community is *coupled* to the growth of the token.
+The exact feedback loops

+But what Steem's achieved
+so far is just the tip of the iceberg:  There's a lot of potential for similar communities to form

+[1]

+existing apps / websites, entrepreneurs, and decentralized organic growth

+Up to this point, the Steem experience has mostly been on `steemit.com`

+We want to make this value proposition widely available

+successfully created a blockchain-based

+# Another incomplete section

 We've come up with an interesting new idea.
 Much of the value proposition of Ethereum is in ICO's -- entrepreneurs come up with an idea for a token, market it and sell to users